ArsenGabrielyan/ArsenGabrielyan/README.md

 > Do not open pull requests to or from this branch.
 It’s an independent branch meant for static file delivery.

 ## CDN Usage
-All files in this branch are served via **GitHub Pages** at https://arsengabrielyan.github.io/arsen-2005/
+All files in this branch are served via **GitHub Pages** at https://arsengabrielyan.github.io/ArsenGabrielyan/

 You can use these URLs directly in everywhere :-)

 > [!NOTE]
+> - Make sure to credit Arsen G. by pasting **"Photo by Arsen G."** when using photos.
 > - This branch is configured with `.nojekyll` to ensure proper serving of all static files.
 > - All files pushed here are considered public.